johnrudolph/halfcourt/rules.md

 Once you have selected your 3 Hoopers, place their card in front of you on the normal side (not their "activated" side), and place their marker on the board.

-Always start the game with the Hoopers in the spaces in the diagram below.
+Always start the game with your 3 Hoopers on the baseline.
+The Yellow team gives the ball to one of their 3 Hoopers.

-{{ add diagram }}

 # Gameplay
 Yellow always has the ball first.